 You’ll need an Amazon Seller Central account to begin.
 Once you’re registered and logged in, follow these steps:

-- Go to Multichannel Fulfilment in the FBA settings.
+- Go to Multi-Channel Fulfillment in the FBA settings.

-- Submit your order fulfilment requirements with either a simple online form, upload a bulk file or integrate Amazon with your web store.
+- Submit your order fulfillment requirements with either a simple online form, upload a bulk file or integrate Amazon with your web store.

-- Lastly, ship your inventory to an Amazon Fulfilment Centre.
+- Lastly, ship your inventory to an Amazon fulfillment center.

 What does Amazon FBA cost?